lukebrody/yeeql/doc/Table.md

 const scoresTable = new Table(yTable, schema)
 ```

 You should aim to create only one `Table` per `Y.Map`.
-While multiple `Table`s with the same schema will work fine together (and in fact do over the network), using multiple `Tables` decreases effeciency, as each table will have to respone to changes.
+While multiple `Table`s with the same schema will work fine together (and in fact do over the network), using multiple `Tables` decreases effeciency, as each table will have to respond to changes.
 Additionally, you will not be able to take advantage of cached queries.

 Additionally, you should avoid creating multiple `Table`s with different schemas on the same `Y.Map`.
 While this may work in some cases (if the schemas are compatible), it's probably a better idea to define a schema that covers all the columns, and use the `select` feature.